 Plastic pollution bears immense consequences across human and natural systems.
 To solve them, we believe that we must unite a team that is just as diverse.
 Our team includes material engineers, supply chain enthusiasts, product designers, and environmentalists.
 We've each found ourselves confronted with the same frustrations around plastic packaging – and the drive to do something about it.

 Matt is a chemical and materials science engineer, with industry experience in polymer extrusion and material development.
-In his spare time, you'll find Matt at the gym, running Spartan races, or hanging out with his cat, Ozzie.
+He is in charge of all things R&D at Sway, and also serves as our resident cat person.

-Danielle spent years developing scalable, sustainable packaging and sourcing solutions for CLIF Bar before joining our team.
-Outside of supply chain innovation, she's best known for running marathons and organizing trash clean ups.
+Danielle spent years developing scalable, sustainable packaging and sourcing solutions for CLIF before joining our team.
+She helps guide supply chain innovation at Sway, and is best known for running marathons and organizing trash clean ups.

-Niall is passionate about developing the bioeconomy.
-His goal is to help shift industries away from fossil-based and resource-intensive supply chains, towards regenerative practices.
+Niall supports sustainability strategy and reporting at Sway.
+His goal is to help shift industries away from fossil-based and resource-intensive supply chains and toward regenerative practices.
 He's also an avid sailor!

 Subscribe to our newsletter to receive the latest news, updates, job openings and collaboration opportunities.